DanielK314/DnDSimulator/README.md

 Most of this explains itself.
 Simply insert the AC, HP, proficiency and level of your character.
 The Hero and Villain can be set to 0 for hero and 1 for villain.
 Character type is relevant for undead and the clecrics destroy undead.
 You can then add the stats and if they have save prof.

+## Attacks
+You can add the damage, the to hit and the number of attacks the character does with one action.
+The damage is supposed to be the mean value that attack does.
+The dmg type is assumed to be the type selectable in the DMG section.
+If you add a offhand damage that is not 0, the character is assumed to have a offhand attack for the bonus action

+# Range Attacks
+If you enable this the charakter has a range attack and will use the range attack for all normal attacks.
+Keep this in mind for abilities like smite or great weapon master

 ## Spells
 <img src="/Documentation/Spell1.png" width=40% height=40%>